 When you have rheumatoid arthritis (RA), make sure you celebrate your good days.
-Don't worry about any possible flares down the road.
-Instead, move ahead with the things that keep you healthy.
+Don't worry about possible flares down the road.
+Move ahead with the things that keep you healthy.

 Get Regular Checkups

-Even when you're on the upswing, it's important to have regular visits with your doctor and keep taking your medications.
-After all, they're working!
-The Arthritis Foundation recommends you see your doctor at least once a year to check on your RA.
+Even when you're on the upswing, it's important for you to have regular doctor visits and take your meds the way you have been.
+After all, they're working.
+You should see your doctor at least once a year to check on your RA.

-Also, make sure you get enough calcium and vitamin D, especially if you take steroids (such as prednisone), which can cause bone loss.
+Make sure you get enough calcium and vitamin D, too.
+This is especially true if you take steroids (like prednisone).
+They can cause bone loss.

 Protect Yourself From the Flu and Other Infections

 The drugs used to treat RA can weaken your body's defense against germs.
 So, get a flu shot every year.
-Check with your doctor to find out when you should get vaccines for these other infections:
+Check with your doctor to find out when you should get vaccines for:

 - Pneumococcal disease

 - Meningococcal disease